List of Seirei Gensouki: Spirit Chronicles characters: Miharu Ayase (綾瀬 美春, Ayase Miharu)

-Christina Beltrum (クリスティーナ＝ベルトラム, Kurisutīna Berutoramu)
+Christina Beltrum (クリスティーナ = ベルトラム, Kurisutīna Berutoramu)

 Rio first meets Princess Christina in the slums when she was searching for her abducted sister Flora.
 The princess did not know how to interact with the common folk and slapped him because she thought he was the kidnapper.
 During their time at the academy, she avoided talking to him and didn't oppose when he was framed for a crime.
 Years later, Rio met with her at the banquet in the Galarc Kingdom, and despite being watched by the Arbor faction, she secretly thanked him for saving her sister in Amande.
 After, Rio met with her again as he accompanied Celia.
 Christina had escaped the Arbor faction and asked him for help in getting to Rodania.
 Seeing the trust between Rio and Celia, she suspects Haruto to be Rio, and her suspicions are later confirmed by Reiss.

-Flora Beltrum (フローラ＝ベルトラム, Furōra Berutoramu)
+Flora Beltrum (フローラ = ベルトラム, Furōra Berutoramu)

 The second princess of the Beltrum Kingdom and younger sister of Christina Beltrum.
 She is kind by nature and loved by the people.
 She was enrolled in the Royal Institute one year below Rio.
 Due to the false charges against him, Rio is extremely wary of Flora.
 At the same time, he has no grudge toward her personally as he knows she did not frame him.
 Flora is the first inhabitant of the Beltrum Kingdom to recognize Rio despite his disguise.
-During the academy era, Flora was sad seeing the treatment Rio received from the nobles and always wanted to talk to him.
+During the academy arc, Flora was sad seeing the treatment Rio received from the nobles and always wanted to talk to him.
 Flora has great admiration for Rio.